 The CLASSIC and CLIMB beam combiners of the CHARA Array are open air, aperture plane, broadband, single spectral channel instruments optimized for sensitivity.
 CLASSIC is the original two beam combiner used for the first science at CHARA, and it still has the faintest magnitude limit.
 CLIMB is a three beam expansion of CLASSIC that also provides closure phase measurements.

+The ALOHA project is under development at the CHARA Array.
 ALOHA uses nonlinear optics that act like a mixer in a radio receiver, to shift the infrared radiations emitted by the observed astrophysical source to the visible spectral domain.
 This way, the light beam is more easily processed by mature optical devices and detectors.